MateLaszloToth/Antlr4-Slack/README.md

 $ `alias antlr4='java -jar /usr/local/lib/antlr-4.8-complete.jar'`
 $ `alias grun='java org.antlr.v4.gui.TestRig'`

-I advise you to put the last three commands into your `.zshrc` or `.bashrc` file and don't forget to source it, because if you close the terminal, you will have to rerun these commands.
+I advise you to put the last three commands into your `.zshrc` or `.bashrc` file and don't forget to `source` it, because if you close the terminal, you will have to rerun these commands.

 Generate the files from the `grammar` folder with this command:
 $ `antlr4 Sync.g4 -o ../src/main/java/com/kambr/sync/generated -no-listener -visitor`

 Well done you just generated a new parser!

+### Deploying the project

+You can deploy by simply tagging master, or your branch in Azure Devops.
+This will trigger
+an automatic build in the pipeline and it will deploy the project to the kambr maven repo(Artifacts tab in Azure).
+You can deploy manually as well.
+Run `git pull --tag` to pull down the latest tag.
+Then run `gradle publish`.
+If the tag is already present in the repo, the publish step will fail.